WARNING: This page is under construction, help us by adding useful steps, tips/tricks and troubleshooting steps. Thanks!

 oobe\bypassnro

-As we already have a backup, that we made in Step 1.3.1 Essential partitions on Qualcomm Snapdragon 845 devices, do now the following:
+As we already should have a backup, that we made in Step 1.3 Backing up essential partitions, do now the following:

-either using adb push <path to the copied backups folder> /sdcard/TWRP/
+either using adb push <path to the copied backups folder> /sdcard/

 Please note that if you also want calling requires you to dump the